South Street Mass Shooting: 3 People Killed, 12 Others Injured After Gunmen Open Fire Into Crowd In South Philadelphia

 Outlaw said the men then began firing at each other and both were struck.
 The 34-year-old involved in the altercation was pronounced dead at the hospital at 12:05 a.m., but the other man was wounded.
-His identity or age is not known at this time.
+The 34-year-old was identified as Gregory Jackson by police.

 Multiple shooters reportedly fired into a crowd of people on South Street.